Back to news

 Paid holiday

-As with any other job, you are also entitled to 25 days of paid holiday.
+You are also entitled to respite payment.
 During the days you would like to take off, any placements who are staying with you will be welcomed into the home of a respite carer who will ensure they are well cared for.

 Understandably, for some children, respite stays with another carer can be challenging.
 However, these transitions are prepared and planned thoroughly to ensure it is as non-disruptive as possible, so you will have little to worry about.
 In many instances, your foster children will be invited to meet the respite carers before their stay to ensure they feel comfortable and welcomed.